-Learn how to write a sound business plan that will help set up your business for success.
+Learn how to write a sound business plan to help set up your business for success.

 Learning how to write a sound business plan is an essential first step toward creating a successful business.
-Simply put, a business plan explains exactly what your product or service is and why people want to purchase it, as well as how you will tackle any environmental and market risks.
-It can also help you clarify what you want to achieve and plan exactly how you will reach those goals.
+Simply put, a business plan outlines your business’s overall goals, strategies, and operations, providing a long-term vision and plan for your entire business.
+It’s not to be confused with a business proposal, which is a sales document that pitches a specific business idea or product to a potential client or investor.
+A business plan can help you clarify what you want to achieve and lay out exactly how to reach those goals.
 This, in turn, can help you motivate your team, promote your business, and make key decisions.

-A strong business plan also serves as an important communication tool for potential investors and lenders.
-It will allow you to articulate your current financial status, any sources of revenue, and how you plan to meet revenue projections.
-Although a business plan isn’t required for all types of credit, it often plays a significant role in SBA loan applications.
+A strong business plan serves as an important communication tool to potential investors and lenders.
+It will allow you to articulate your current financial status, sources of revenue, and how you plan to meet revenue projections.
+Although a business plan isn’t always required when applying for all types of credit, it often plays a significant role in SBA loan applications.
 While no two business plans are alike, every plan should cover the following elements.

 Executive summary: Define your business